-In connection with the Closing, Allego, Sponsor, Madeleine, E8 Investor and certain other holders of Ordinary Shares (collectively, the 'Reg Rights Holders') entered into a Registration Rights Agreement on March 16, 2022 (the "Registration Rights Agreement").
-Pursuant to the Registration Rights Agreement, among other things, Allego agreed that, within 15 business days following the Closing, Allego will file this shelf registration statement to register the resale of certain securities held by the Reg Rights Holders (the "Registerable Securities").
+In connection with the Closing, Allego, Sponsor, Madeleine, E8 Investor and certain other holders of Ordinary Shares (collectively, the 'Reg Rights Holders'') entered into a Registration Rights Agreement on March 16, 2022 (the ''Registration Rights Agreement').
+Pursuant to the Registration Rights Agreement, among other things, Allego agreed that, within 15 business days following the Closing, Allego will file this shelf registration statement to register the resale of certain securities held by the Reg Rights Holders (the 'Registerable Securities').
 In certain circumstances, Reg Rights Holders that hold Registerable Securities having an aggregate value of at least \$50 million can demand up to three underwritten offerings.
 Each of the Reg Rights Holders are entitled to customary piggyback registration rights, subject to certain exceptions, in such case of demand offerings by Madeleine.
 In addition, under certain circumstances, Madeleine may demand up to three underwritten offerings.
-Additionally, at the Closing, Spartan, Sponsor and certain other security holders named therein terminated that certain Registration Rights Agreement, dated February 8, 2021, by and among Spartan, Sponsor and such other security holders.
+Additionally, at the Closing, Spartan, Sponsor and security holders.